-Survivor 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender
+‘Survivor’ 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender

 — SURVIVOR (@survivorcbs) April 13, 2017

-In an interview with Entertainment Weekly, Probst said that “in 34 seasons of Survivor, [he has] rarely, if ever, personally commented on what is said or done in the game”, and that this lies far beyond the normal boundaries.
+In an interview with Entertainment Weekly, Probst said that “in 34 seasons of Survivor, [he has] rarely, if ever, personally commented on what is said or done in the game,” and that this lies far beyond the normal boundaries.
 He in no way believes Varner’s actions to be okay on any level, but does mention that there was a great sense of sympathy for both Zeke and Varner.
 Not only did producers of the show check in with Zeke after the incident (and asked for permission and input from Smith himself before airing the episode), but Probst explains that Varner was consulted by the show’s psychologists in the days following his exit as well to ensure that he would be okay.

 Also, Probst says that Smith received overwhelming support from the staff and fellow tribe mates following the shocking tribal council, and everyone had to take a bit of time to make sense of what just transpired.

-Jeff recalls that he found out shortly after casting Smith for season 33 that he was transgender, and was aware that Zeke himself would be in charge of when, how, and why his story would be told, if it were to come up during his time on the show.
-Probst says that he really respected and understood the fact that Zeke wanted to be seen as “a Survivor player, not the first transgender Survivor player“.
+Jeff recalls that he found out shortly after casting Smith for Season 33 that he was transgender, and was aware that Zeke himself would be in charge of when, how, and why his story would be told, if it were to come up during his time on the show.
+Probst says that he really respected and understood the fact that Zeke wanted to be seen as “a Survivor player, not the first transgender Survivor player.”
 Probst continued by saying that he hopes Jeff Varner will own his mistake and use it as an opportunity and a platform to invoke positive change.

-Last night’s episode of the show sparked immediate reactions from fans and the internet, as well as from Nick Adams, the director of GLAAD’s Transgender Media Program, who made the following statement about the incident in a report by The Huffington Post:
+Last night’s episode of the show sparked immediate reactions from fans and the internet, as well as from Nick Adams, the director of GLAAD’s Transgender Media Program, who made the following statement about the incident in a report by the Huffington Post:

 “Zeke Smith, and transgender people like him, are not deceiving anyone by being their authentic selves, and it is dangerous and unacceptable to out a transgender person.
 It is heartening, however, to see the strong support for Zeke from the other people in his tribe.
 Moments like this prove that when people from all walks of life get to know a transgender person, they accept us for who we are.”